Jenglish = Japan made English

 What is wrong with this sentence?
 Well, it does not sound like a reasonable sentence because the underaged people do not normally provide alcohol sales in a shop.
 There was no Japanese original, but I suspect that the word in the mind of Bigcamera people was teikyo (提供 – provide) in its passive form teikyo sareru (提供される – to be provided).

-The “to be …” part in this expression is not perceived as passive voice by the Japanese mind.
+The “to be …” part in this expression is not perceived as a passive voice by the Japanese mind.
 How should I explain, it mostly shows where the action is directed to.
 Like, provide to others is teikyo suru, and being provided is teikyo sareru.
-The “s” part of this word combination changes, and this change indicates if the action was directed at others or at yourself.
+The “s” part of this word combination changes and this change indicates if the action was directed at others or at yourself.

 Added to this, it is uncommon for English speakers to say that an ID shows your age.
-In most cases it does not, because there is the same good old picture taken some three-five years ago.
+In most cases, it does not because there is the same good old picture taken some three-five years ago.